kushaldn25/RecycLens-Smart_Waste_Classifier/README.md

 By combining **computer vision** and **sustainability**, this project takes a step toward a cleaner, smarter, and greener planet. 🌎

 ---

-## ⭐ Show Your Support

-If you find this project useful or inspiring, give it a ⭐ on GitHub and help spread awareness about **AI for Sustainability** 🌱